-This course advocates five strategies that SLPs can use to coach care partners in order to provide quality, loving care, as part of a healthy relationship.
+This online course offers positive, solution-focused practices that SLPs can implement with nursing staff, home health aides, spouses, children, or other care partners to help them support those living with dementia.
+It advocates for five strategies that SLPs can use to coach care partners in order to provide quality, loving care, as part of a healthy relationship.
 The first step includes an easy-to-comprehend explanation of what is happening in the brain of a person with dementia.
 Once care partners have this foundation, they are more easily able to make changes in their own behavior and how they view their role in the relationship.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "This presentation was clear and organized, used evidence to support ideas and recommendations, and offered practical and actionable ideas for SLPs to implement."
 S.P.
 (Sep.
 2023)

 "The ideas for activities for the person with dementia within their home environment as well as activities that they have traditionally enjoyed outside of the home were helpful.
 I liked the ways to frame discussions with care partners to help them best understand processes and communication, which result in the most supportive and productive outcomes."
 S.P.
 (Sep.
 2023)

 "I liked the focus on what the individual with dementia can still do, and nurture it as a care partner or professional.
 I liked how the approach to helping individuals with dementia was realistic for all parties and emphasized focusing on what was there in the present moment."
 H.W.
 (Sep.
 2023)